 If you're familiar with the munchies named Toastchee, Nipchee, and Captain's Wafers, Snyder's-Lance (formerly Lance) has undoubtedly helped you satisfy a snack attack.
 The company produces single-serve, multi-pack, and family-sized packages of bakery products and sweet and savory snack foods, including cookies, crackers, nuts, potato chips, and pretzels.
 Its snacks are sold under the Lance, Cape Cod, Tom's, Archway, and Snyder's brands at food retailers, mass merchants, and convenience and club stores in the US.
 The company also makes private-label and branded snacks for food makers.
-The company is buying fellow snack maker Diamond Foods.
+In 2016 the company acquired fellow snack maker Diamond Foods.

 Blending the Snyder's and Lance businesses has made Snyder's-Lance the No. 2 salty snack maker in the US.
 Snyder's-Lance boasts about a dozen owned brands, as well as a vast collection of popular licensed names, such as Bugles.
 Snyder's and Lance retained their corporate offices in North Carolina and Pennsylvania and knit together their executive suites to form a snack food powerhouse.